yuhko-msft/microsoft-graph-docs/concepts/application-saml-sso-configure-api.md

 ### Assign a claims mapping policy to a service principal

-Use the **objectId** for the service principal that you recorded earlier to assign a claims mapping policy to it.
+Use the **id** for the service principal that you recorded earlier to assign a claims mapping policy to it.
 Use the value of the **id** property for the claims mapping policy in the body of the request.

 #### Request